google/docsy/content/en/docs/Getting started/_index.md

 At the moment due to Netlify system limitations, Netlify does not support the "extended" version of Hugo needed to use SCSS, which is used by our theme.
 This is a known issue and the fix will be rolled out in future versions of Netlify.
 A workaround until then is to build the site on your local machine with "extended" Hugo, and then commit the generated `resources/` folder to your site repo on GitHub.
 To do this:

 1. Ensure you have an up to date local copy of your site files cloned from your repo.
-1. Ensure you have the tools described in Installing Theme Tools installed on your local machine, including `postcss-cli` (you'll need it to generate the site resources).
+1. Ensure you have the tools described in [Installation and Prerequisites](#installation-and-prerequisites) installed on your local machine, including `postcss-cli` (you'll need it to generate the site resources).
 1. Run the `hugo` command in your site root.
 1. Add the generated `resources/` directory and commit back to the repo.